jacksonlanecole/WIRO/wiro_doubleprime/README.md

 #### Affiliation: Middle Tennessee State University
 #### 2017 University of Wyoming Astronomy REU

-## ACKNOWLEDGEMENTS

-Dr. Chip Kobulnicky:
-- The overscan subtraction and trimming of overscan regions was adapted from a cl script written by Dr. Kobulnicky specifically for the WIRO Double Prime Imager.

-David Kasper:
-- The utc_update script used in this script was written by David in order to correct an issue found in the DATEOBS keyword in the FITS headers of WIRO images.
+###### Notes:
+- This script was largely adapted from my existing cl script, so there is a bias towards usage of UNIX tools wrapped in python.
+- Elegance was definitely *not* a priority in this script.
+My apologies.

 ## Synopsis:
 In a bash shell, and in a directory containing your